Ha Giang Loop In Vietnam – All You Need To Know [2023]

 ha giang motorbike

-HA GIANG LOOP BY CAR
+HA GIANG LOOP VIETNAM BY JEEP

-HA GIANG LOOP – DO IT YOURSELF
+HOW TO BOOK HA GIANG LOOP – DO IT YOURSELF

 If you’d prefer to do the loop on your own schedule and without a guide, this is also possible, you’ll just need to organize everything yourself when you arrive in Ha Giang such as a motorbike rental, accommodations during the trip, food, water, petrol, etc.